Policy Research

 Quantitative, qualitative, or mixed methods research can be conducted at different stages of the policy process.
 For example, researchers may be interested in understanding what evidence is available on the topic or how this evidence is used to formulate policy solutions.
 Research may also examine different factors that may influence the implementation of policies.
 Finally, assessing the health impacts or unintended consequences of a policy, as well as the factors that facilitate its sustainment, are important research topics.

-Simplified version of the policy life cycle.
+Chart showing a simplified view of the policy life cycle.

 View image description.